Karn/Yahtzee/README.md

 # Yahtzee
 A beautifully designed Java Swing based clone of the famous game Yahtzee.

+# Disclaimer

-Available as is, and built as an educational resourse.
+Available as is, and built as an educational resource.
 Not for resale, either using the exact code or any derivative of such.